High Weald

 • Support national charity Plantlife, with their road verge management for wildlife campaign.

-Sowing generic wildflower seed mixes is not recommended.
-Sowing into a species-poor verge is unlikely to be successful as the soils will be too fertile and the seeds won’t compete with the vigorous plants.
-Sowing generic mixes into a species-rich verge threatens the natural flora.
+Sowing into a species-poor verge is unlikely to be successful as the soils will be too fertile and the seeds won’t compete

-If a verge has poor soils (low phosphorus levels), creating a wildlife verge with locally sourced wildflower seed or green hay is possible, provided there is an ongoing mowing regime that will ensure successful growth.
-If you would like advice, please contact the AONB team.
+If a verge has poor soils (low phosphorus levels), creating a wildlife verge with locally-sourced wildflower seed or green hay is possible, provided there is an ongoing mowing regime that will ensure successful growth.